DmitriySh/microservices/README.md

 <a class='navbar-brand' href='/'>Microservices Reddit in DEV 5d1bf5267ca2 container</a>
 ```

-1.4) Keep all services into the file `docker-compose.yml` and move all infrastructure services to the file `docker-compose.infra.yml`
+1.4) Keep all services into the file `docker-compose.yml` and all infrastructure services to the file `docker-compose.infra.yml`

 ```bash
 ~swarm$ docker stack rm DEV